Burger King Classic: The host

 Since its inception in 1983, the Classic has been hosted by Cathedral Prep of Erie, Pennsylvania.
-Cathedral Prep is a male-only Roman Catholic high school in Erie, Pennsylvania, in the Roman Catholic Diocese of Erie.
+Cathedral Prep is a co-educational Roman Catholic high school in Erie, Pennsylvania, in the Roman Catholic Diocese of Erie.
 Prep, as the school is commonly called in Erie, was established in 1921 by then Bishop John Mark Gannon.
 Bishop Gannon founded Prep as an all-male Catholic high school.

 The Cathedral Prep basketball team has won two PIAA Basketball Championships (1980 and 1993) and four PCIAA (Pennsylvania Catholic Interscholastic Athletic Association) in 1953, 1954, 1968 and 1971.
-Cathedral Prep has turned out a total of 22 Division 1 basketball players in its 80+ years.
+Cathedral Prep has turned out a total of 22 Division 1 basketball players in its 100+ years.
 In its role as the host team, Prep has always played the second, or 8:30, game of the first round.
 Various members of the school provide meals, direction and other services for the visiting teams as well as help out at the games themselves with things like photography, trophy presentation and security.